Hongdu JL-8: Operational history

 The K-8 took part in its first aerial display in 1993 at the Singapore Air Show and since then has participated at Air Shows at numerous places including Dubai, Paris, Farnborough, Bangkok, Zhuhai etc. It was shown to the Pakistani public for the first time on 23 March 1994 at the Pakistan Day Parade.
 It became part of the Sherdils (Lion Hearts) aerobatics team of the Pakistan Air Force in 2009 and carried out its first public display on 6 April 2010.
 K-8 replaced the team's previous T-37 Tweet aircraft.
-In May 25, 2024, the PLAAF Shijiazhuang Flying College finished their last training lessons with the JL-8, ending the Shijiazhuang Flying College's use of the JL-8.
+On May 25, 2024, the PLAAF Shijiazhuang Flying College finished their last training lessons with the JL-8, ending the Shijiazhuang Flying College's use of the JL-8.

 Myanmar

 In late December 2012 and early January 2013, during the Kachin conflict, K-8s of the Myanmar Air Force were used to strike Kachin Independence Army positions in the north of the country.
 On 30 June 2023 a K-8 W was destroyed while attacking opposition groups.
 On 11 November 2023 KNDF and People Defense Forces shot down a K8W at Loikaw, Karenni State with a 0.5 machine gun and it crashed into Than Daung Township in Karen State.